 Iraq says US security pact will also preclude “offensive actions” against neighbours.

-“Negotiations are ongoing with the US side and the current attitude is to reach a memorandum of understanding either for immediate US forces withdrawal or timetable withdrawal,” he said.
+“Negotiations are ongoing with the US side and the current attitude is to reach a memorandum of understanding either for immediate US forces withdrawal or timetable withdrawal,” he said on Monday.

 The memorandum “now on the table” includes a formula for the withdrawal of US troops, he said.